Election-Tech-Initiative/electionguard-python/docs/1_Key_Ceremony.md

 - **Quorum:** Quantity of guardians (k) that is required to decrypt the election and is less than the total number of guardians available (n)

 ## Process

+This is a detailed description of the entire Key Ceremony Process

 1. The ceremony details are decided upon.
 These include a `number_of_guardians` and `quorum` of guardians required for decryption.
 2. Each guardian creates a unique `id` and `sequence_order`.